Wish you were here.

 On the ninth day, an unexplained phenomenon happened.
 A mysterious cool breeze blew due east from New Hampshire’s White Mountains over the state line straight down to Lovell, Maine.
 The temperature dropped a whopping 20 degrees.

-Hebert’s wife, Tess, the town psychic, announced her proclamation to anyone who would listen.
+Hebert’s wife, Tess, the town psychic, announced her proclamation.
 “The cool breeze happened because of the mystical superiority and luck of odd numbers in the date, 7-9-1-9-3-9.”

 Hebert got kidded about that down at the store.
 “Your Tess comes up with the darndest things.”

-Tess’s friend and neighbor, Adeline, along with other skeptics didn’t believe in psychic ESP or number proclamations.
+Tess’s friend and neighbor, Adeline, along with other skeptics didn’t believe in psychic ESP or her numerology claims.
 However, no one could argue the cool breeze connection to the date gave everyone a breather, and nine-month pregnant Adeline a comfortable fifteen-mile ride in the old maroon Ford to Bridgeton, the next town’s hospital maternity ward.
-She remembered the long and difficult birth of her first child, Jeanine, sixteen months ago.
+Adeline remembered the long and difficult birth of her first child, Jeanine, sixteen months ago.
 After a few hours of uncomplicated labor, she gave birth to a predetermined superior, lucky baby, Elizabeth.

 Adeline named the baby Elizabeth, her mother Mattie’s middle name, over mother-in-law Edna’s mother’s name, Christine.
 This would not set well with Edna.